 MS in Elder Law

-In addition to tuition there is an annual fee of $556, which includes registration, general services and graduation fees.
+In addition to tuition there is fee of $310 per semester, which includes registration, general services and graduation fees.
 (Please note fee costs are subject to change)

 Tuition Refund Policy

 The university operates on an academic term basis by which commitments are made in advance to teaching staff and to others whose services are essential to the operation of the University.
 Under University policy and the School of Law’s academic rules, refunds are made to students based on the following schedule: